mne-tools/mne-python/doc/manual/datasets_index.rst

 OPM co-registration differs a bit from the typical SQUID-MEG workflow.
 No ``-trans.fif`` file is needed for the OPMs, the FIF files include proper sensor locations in MRI coordinates and no digitization of RPA/LPA/Nasion.
-Thus the MEG<->Head and Head<->MRI coordinate transforms are both taken to be identity matrices (i.e., everything is in MRI coordinates), even though this mis-identifies the head coordinate frame (which is defined by the relationship of the LPA, RPA, and Nasion).
+Thus the MEG<->Head coordinate transform is taken to be an identity matrix (i.e., everything is in MRI coordinates), even though this mis-identifies the head coordinate frame (which is defined by the relationship of the LPA, RPA, and Nasion).

 Triggers include: